 1. Superior ventilation due to innovative air flow and vent design

-2. Helmet integrated with patent pending SPIN pads
+2. Helmet integrated with patent-pending SPIN pads

 3. Chin bar constructed for optimized protection and easy breathing